Standard

 polydeg(p)

-Return the degree of a polynomial.
+Return the degree (number of set coefficients).

 Doesn't handle leading zeros, use polytrim